CliffordV/java-todos/README.md

 #### Done for Part 1

 > Feel free to create an issue and if you find it interesting drop a star.
 Thanks! :octocat:

+### Part 2 (Front End Dev't Perspective)

+This part will cover the Todo's App Project User Interface which includes:

+* Create JFrame that uses components (JTextField, JButton, JLabel, JTable etc.)
+* Create a CRUD User Interfaces:
+ * UI for CREATE Task
+ * UI for RETRIEVE/READ Task
+ * UI for UPDATE Task
+ * UI for DELETE Task
+* Create a Lastname1_Lastname2_TodosAPP.jar file

+Note: By Pair (Front-End and Back-End)